Back to blog

 TypeScript vs JavaScript in 2025: Which to Choose?

-Comparison of TypeScript and JavaScript in modern web development.
+Comparison of TypeScript and JavaScript in the context of modern web application development.
 When is TypeScript worth using?

 By Bitspire TeamPublished on: December 15, 2025